BAnanthu/CIRI-Voice-Assistent-1.0/README.md

 # CIRI-Voice-Assistent-1.0
-simple voice chat using python and web UI
+simple voice chat using python and web UI. using python.please check the attached .pdf files for informations.
 -1st project
 -this is not a perfect code.
 -biginner